FFizzZZ/Fizz/Notes/TCP_IP/05 The Internet Protocol (IP).md

 ## IPv4 and IPv6 Headers
 * In our pictures of headers and datagrams, the most significant bit is numbered 0 at the left, and the least significant bit of a 32-bit value is numbered 31 on the right.
 * The 4 bytes in a 32-bit value are transmitted in the following order: bits 0–7 first, then bits 8–15, then 16–23, and bits 24–31 last.
-This is called big endian byte ordering。
+This is called big endian byte ordering.
+#### IP Header Fields
 * The *Total Length* field is required in the header because some lower-layer protocols that carry IPv4 datagrams do not (accurately) convey the size of encapsulated datagrams on their own.
 Ethernet, for example, pads small frames to be a minimum length.
+* The *Identification* field helps indentify each datagram sent by an IPv4 host.
+The sending host normally increments an internal counter by 1 each time a datagram is sent (from one of its IP address).